GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

 ```

 !!!
 Note
     Only run setup.py **one time**.
-Running this command twice will break the instance.
+Running the above command twice will break the instance.

-You will be prompted to answer some questions.
-Just hit `Enter` to
-accept the default value specified in square brackets.
-The following
+You will be prompted to answer some questions about your deployment.
+Hit `Enter` to accept the default values.
+Refer to the following table for more information on the options available during setup.
-table should help you answer the questions correctly.

 | Question                |  Explanation                               |
 |-------------------------|--------------------------------------------|